-1 OPG has provided a \$32.5 million guarantee to Hydro One related to the OCN Guarantee.
-See Other Obligations - Summary of Contractual Obligations and Other Commercial Commitments for details related to the OCN Guarantee.
+OPG has provided a \$2.5 million guarantee to Hydro One related to the OCN Guarantee.
+See section "Other Obligations - Summary of Contractual Obligations and Other Commercial Commitments" for details related to the OCN Guarantee.

-2 OCN LP owns and operates electric vehicle fast charging stations across Ontario, under the Ivy Charging Network brand.
+OCN LP owns and operates electric vehicle fast charging stations across Ontario, under the lvy Charging Network brand.